NorthVine-Consulting/managerdash-docs/docs/5_feedback.md

 - Click outside the form area
 - Refresh the page if necessary

-### Drafts Not Showing
+### Pending Feedback Not Showing
-**Problem**: Can't find draft feedback
+**Problem**: Can't find pending feedback
 **Solution**:
-- Check Home Dashboard "Drafts" section
+- Check Home Dashboard "Pending Feedback" section
-- Verify status is "Preparing" not "Delivered"
+- Verify state is "Pending" not "Delivered" or "None"
-- Check the individual's Feedback tab
+- Check the individual's Feedback tab with State filter set to "Pending"
+- Make sure Type is "Feedback" not "Note"

 ### Auto-Save Not Working
 **Problem**: Changes aren't saving